chunglim/foolmath/README.md

 A silly equation always has the solution.

-Now, have a look at the sane proof of _Euler's identity_.
+Now, have a look at the valid proof of _Euler's identity_.

 ### **$e^{i\pi}=?$, also known as Euler's identity**